We’re here to help.

 Yes, the ball should be in their court.

-Give subscribers the tools to upgrade or downgrade subscriptions, update payment information by themselves, and buy products and services at their convenience.
+Give subscribers the tools to upgrade or downgrade subscriptions.
+Update payment information by themselves.
+Buy products and services at their convenience with usage based and subscription based billing options.

-If you’re the one doing the managing, you’re wasting valuable internal resources - not to mention that playing the middle man can have negative effects on customer satisfaction.
+If you’re the one doing the managing, you’re wasting valuable internal resources.
+Doctors know this, some spend over 25% of their revenue on billing!
+Not to mention that playing the middle man can have negative effects on customer satisfaction and increase customer churn.

 Avoid putting up administrative barriers to a complete service experience.
 Select a billing solution as agile as your service offering.